rapidez/gtm/README.md

 ## Purchase tracking

-This package doesn't send any purchase events as it's better to send those from the backend in case a visitor blocks Analytics with a browser extension, for example with [elgentos/magento2-serversideanalytics](https://github.com/elgentos/magento2-serversideanalytics).
-To make sure the user ids from Analytics match and the purchase is linked to the correct visitor we advice you to install this fork: [jbclaudio/magento2-serversideanalytics](https://github.com/jbclaudio/magento2-serversideanalytics) which includes a "AddGaUserId" GraphQL mutation so it's possible to push the id from Rapidez to Magento.
+This package doesn't send any purchase events as it's better to send those from the backend in case a visitor blocks Analytics with a browser extension, for example with [elgentos/magento2-serversideanalytics](https://github.com/elgentos/magento2-serversideanalytics) which includes a "AddGaUserId" GraphQL mutation so it's possible to push the id from Rapidez to Magento.
 When installed you can enable it in the `.env` with:
 ```env
 GTM_ELGENTOS=true
 ```